 In terms of appearance, a unique set of 18-inch machine-finish wheels help separate the Ridgeline RTL from the Ridgeline Sport.
 Don’t expect to see any other big differences in exterior styling.

-Compare the Ridgeline RTL vs RTL-T Trim Levels.
+Compare the Ridgeline RTL vs RTL-T Trims.
 What is the difference?

 On the outside, the RTL-T trim looks very similar to the RTL trim.
 However, LED daytime running lights come equipped on the Ridgeline RTL-T. A lot of buyers will be lured by the RTL-T’s additional technologies.
 Designed to help eliminate distracting blind spots, Honda’s passenger-side LaneWatch camera system gives you an extra peace of mind.